 If we click on the options price in the chain we can graphically see the change in options IV for that specific option and we can see the current value for each.
 In the image below you can see that the options for March 4th are trading at an IV of 1.99 and the options for March 11th are trading at an IV of 1.35.
 Entering calendar spreads by selling options with the higher IV and buying options with the lower IV ensures the trade will also have that “edge”.

 It is time to evaluate the trade.
 JWM has only exceeded the expected move 6.25% of the time and the daily chart suggests that it will stay in a pretty tight range because there is overhead resistance and horizontal support.
 The near-term options are trading at a significantly higher IV than the longer-term options.
 Now it’s time to look at the actual options chain.

 In the image below you can see that if we buy the JWN March (11) $20 calls, and we sell the JWN March (4) calls, the spread is $.17 bid offered at $.31.
 Ideally, we will be able to enter the spread for a debit of $.25 which is between the bid/ask spread.
 Our maximum risk on the spread is $.25 and our goal is to sell it after the earnings announcement for more than $.25.

 So we’ve already talked about one possible scenario where the stock rallies hard after the earnings announcement and where we have assignment risk.
 If we purchased a put calendar spread, the assignment risk would occur if the stock made a huge drop after the earnings announcement.
 We intentionally picked a boring stock so let’s look at more likely earnings reactions.

-A special thanks to Dave Wyse for sharing his strategy.
+A special thanks to Dave Wyse for sharing his calendar spreads calendar put option strategy.